innovativeenterprises/innovative-enterprises/ARCHITECTURE_MODULARITY.md

 You would create a new, separate Next.js project for the service you want to spin off (e.g., "Sanad Hub").

 -   **Copy UI Components**: Move all the relevant frontend files for that service—such as the pages in `/app/sanad-hub/`, its specific forms, and any related UI components—into the new project.
--   **Independent Deployment**: This new application would be deployed independently and could have its own domain name (e.g., `sanad-hub.innovative.om`).
+-   **Independent Deployment**: This new application would be deployed independently and could have its own domain name (e.g., `sanad-hub.INNOVATIVE ENTERPRISES.om`).

 ### 2. Maintain Integrity with a Shared Backend